sudomateo/website/content/gear/index.md

 I replaced the Cloudlifter CL-1, Focusrite Scarlett 2i2 (3rd Gen), and Schiit Vali 2 with this Rodecaster Duo and I should have just bit the bullet up front and got this device way sooner.
-I have USB 1 plugged into one workstation so that it gets access to 2 inputs and 2 outputs for separating general audio from background audio like Discord chat or music.
-Then I have USB 2 plugged into my other workstation to get 1 input and 1 output.
-This allows me to share my microphone and headphones with both computers without ever having to switch cables or connections.
 Love this thing!

 ### Beyerdynamic DT 990 Pro